Robot Dreams (film): Plot

-In 1985 Manhattan, an anthropomorphic Labrador lives alone.
-After seeing a TV advertisement, Dog decides to order a robot friend, which he assembles upon delivery and then takes out to explore Manhattan, such as rollerskating in Central Park to the song "September" by Earth, Wind & Fire.
+In 1985 Manhattan, anthropomorphic Labrador Dog Varon lives alone.
+After seeing a TV advertisement, Dog decides to order a robot friend, which he assembles upon delivery and then takes out to explore Manhattan.
+They have lots of fun together, including rollerskating in Central Park to the song "September" by Earth, Wind & Fire.
 Over the course of the summer, the two become inseparable friends.

 As the summer comes to an end, Dog takes Robot to the beach, where they spend a long day playing in the water and later fall asleep.
-They wake up after all other visitors have left, and Dog realizes that Robot has been rusted by water and thus cannot move; a disheartened Dog is forced to head home for the night.
+They wake up after all other visitors have left, and Dog realizes that Robot has been rusted by water and thus cannot move; a disheartened Dog is forced to head home for the night without Robot.
 Dog returns the following day with repairing tools, only to discover that the beach has been closed until 1 June of the following year.
-After some failed attempts to get inside the beach, Dog relents to wait until he can go and rescue Robot next year, placing a note on his refrigerator as a constant reminder.
+After some failed attempts to get inside the beach, Dog relents to wait until he can go and rescue Robot next year, placing a note on his refrigerator as a reminder.

-Throughout Robot's time on the beach, he dreams of various scenarios where he manages to escape from the beach and return to Dog's apartment, only to eventually return to the reality of him being stuck on the beach.
-One of Robot's legs is severed by some rabbits, who use a part of it to fill a hole in their sinking boat before discarding the leg.
+Throughout Robot's time on the beach, it dreams of various scenarios where it manages to escape from the beach and return to Dog's apartment, only to eventually return to the reality of being stuck on the beach.
+One of Robot's legs is severed by some rabbits, who use part of it to fill a hole in their sinking boat before discarding the leg.
 Meanwhile, Dog is constantly reminded of Robot and struggles to make new friends.